arduino/docs-content/content/hardware/08.mega/boards/giga-r1-wifi/tutorials/cheat-sheet/cheat-sheet.md

 The antenna connector (see image above) is located right next to the USB-C connector, and is of a **U.FL.** type.

+To use the BLE features on this board, refer to the [ArduinoBLE library documentation](https://reference.arduino.cc/reference/en/libraries/arduinoble/).

 ## Audio Jack

 The **GIGA R1** features an audio jack, with 2x DAC channels, and 1x ADC channel, and is capable of reading input from a microphone, as well as outputting sound through a speaker.